 This one is dependent on yourself.
 So I can only tell you how I shoot.
 There is not really a good or bad way to do it.
 It’s just a matter of thinking about how you are doing the shoot and why you are doing it that way.

-2. Continuous autofocus: so all my shots are sharp I rarely miss one.
+- Continuous autofocus: so all my shots are sharp, I rarely miss one.

-5. Shutter speed: Though keeping an eye on shutter speed is important.
-Try to keep it above the length of your lens.
-So a 200mm asks for a 1/200s shutter speed.
+- Shutter speed: Although keeping an eye on shutter speed is important, try to keep it above the length of your lens.
+So, a 200mm asks for a 1/200s shutter speed.
 I even like to double it, just to be sure everything is sharp.

 Event photography questions to ask your client

-Having a conversation with your client in advance of the event is pretty essential.
-In-person, calling, or even just emailing.
-How you do it is unimportant, as long as you do it!
+Having a conversation with your client in advance of the event is essential.
+You can do it in person, by phone, or even by email.
+How you do it is unimportant as long as you do it!

 A couple of questions you need to have answered by your client:

-2. What are the type of shots they are looking for?
+- What are the types of shots they are looking for?

 Create a shotlist for the event